Text to Speech

 Frequently Asked Questions

 Absolutely!
-All you need to do is pair your device with Bluetooth headphones.
+All you need to do is pair your device with Bluetooth headphones or speakers.
 Simply tap on top of your device’s screen and select the “Read Aloud” option to start text to speech.

 Start by opening the book you want to read.
 Now go to the “Menu” option and click on “Settings.”
 Next, select “VoiceView” or tap on “Text-to-Speech” to activate it.
-You can now start/stop the narration with the help of the Play/Pause button.
+Kindle will read to you, and you can start/stop the narration with the help of the Play/Pause button.

 On your Kindle device, tap the center of the screen, then choose the "Aa" icon in the top-right.
 Then, turn the "Text-to-speech" switch on to enable Kindle audio reader.